Wave the City grind goodbye but not its quality of work: Guildford-based S&B offers a decent compromise.

-The assessment process for a training contract is “straightforward and designed to give each person an opportunity to be themselves, find out about the firm and meet our existing trainees,” our HR sources explain.
+The assessment process for a training contract is “straightforward and designed to give each person an opportunity to be themselves and find out about the firm” our HR sources explain.
 Candidates kick-start the process by completing an online application form.
 Those who impress are invited to attend an interview with S&B's training partner and the head of HR.
 Ace this, and you'll be asked to complete a Watson Glaser critical reasoning test.
 From here, candidates are asked to attend a second interview, this time with a selection of partners.

 If successful, S&B will sponsor your law school education, and provide you with a maintenance grant of £6,000 per year.

 Candidates from both law and non-law backgrounds are encouraged to apply.
-However, you'll need at least 340 UCAS points (and at least one A at A level), as well as a 2:1 degree or higher – those who are still at university need to be on track to achieve this.
+You'll need at least 340 UCAS points (and at least one A at A level) as well as a 2:1 degree or higher – those who are still at university need to be on track to achieve this.

 You'll also need to show that you have the right qualities to work at S&B. Recruiters are particularly on the lookout for those who can demonstrate the following: superb communication skills; a team player mentality; adaptability; the ability to manage competing deadlines and projects; drive and ambition; intelligence; attention to detail; business interest; and enthusiasm to be a lawyer and to work for S&B.

-S&B offers a total of ten places across its two vacation schemes.
-One takes place around the Easter break and the other in early summer.
+S&B offers a total of ten places across its two vacation schemes in July each year.
 Each lasts a week and participants are paid after they have completed the scheme.

 Vac schemers spend their visit in a single department, accompanied by a buddy within the team.
 They also attend presentations on the firm's practice areas over the course of the week.
 Within their assigned team, attendees tackle work on live matters.
 “I was right in the thick of things, not tucked away in a corner,” one of the firm's current trainees recalled.
 This is supplemented with exercises set by the firm's professional support lawyers – for example, drafting a witness statement.
 Sources also highlighted that there's ample opportunity to meet partners, ask questions and learn more about working at the firm.